kouddy3004/LearnJava/README.md

 # Framework for Rest assured
+1)
-Fill the environment details  in \src\main\java\restAssured\dataBank\environment.csv And Pass that as a parameter in main
+	Fill the environment details  in \src\main\java\restAssured\dataBank\environment.csv
+	And Pass that as a parameter in main
+2)
+	Your environment Name should be as same as json file Name(Note : It's a case sensitive) Follow The same